Trouble (Bonnie McKee album)

-Trouble is the debut album of American singer-songwriter Bonnie McKee, released in September 2004.
+Trouble is the debut studio album by American singer-songwriter Bonnie McKee, released in September 2004.
 The songs were written when she was 14–15, and reflect events in her life at the time.
 McKee had produced six of these in demo form in 2001, and they were broadcast on Seattle radio stations and the National Public Radio network.

 McKee had essentially completed the album in New York City with Bob Power as producer when Reprise asked her to record "Somebody" with Rob Cavallo in California.
 Pleased with the more layered sound, she decided to re-record all but "January" and "I Hold Her".
 This delayed the album's release by a year.

 Production and release

 McKee first recorded her album in New York City with producer Bob Power over eight months.
 Then she was introduced to producer Rob Cavallo, who served as Reprise's artist and repertoire man, and went to Los Angeles with him, first to record Trouble's lead single "Somebody".
 The result was enough for them to re-record the whole album, taking a year.

 Reprise was unsure how to promote McKee, with the singer herself admitting that "I was a teenage rebel rock star, but writing these heartfelt singer/songwriter songs.
 I was given a dress code because everyone thought I was 'too sexy.'
 No one knew what to do with me."
 The label at first considered showcasing her in adult contemporary radio, based on her life history and style influenced by Fiona Apple.
 To determine how successful this would be, Reprise partnered with the internet radio website LAUNCHcast, which would include "Somebody" in the adult contemporary playlists and showcase the song to other listeners.
 The result had "Somebody" being popular more with a younger audience than the adult females that the label expected, with the song eventually becoming the tenth most played on LAUNCHcast and McKee entering the 50 most searched terms on the website's owner, Yahoo!.
 A new strategy was devised to make McKee appeal to the teen pop demographic while showcasing a subversive attitude.
 This was illustrated by the album cover with McKee blowing a bubble gum, which the singer describes as "a bit of a play on the bubblegum pop thing, except it looks kind of like a mug shot."
 The album title was an allusion to McKee's wild life: "'Trouble' was my middle name.
 It was such a hard time for me.
 Before I got the deal, I had a very difficult teen life as a drug addict and a runaway."
 Along with "Somebody", which was featured on the soundtrack album of Win a Date With Tad Hamilton!
 (2004).